 4. Practice Often

-The only way to get better at drawing is to practice often.
+The only way to improve at drawing is to practice often and set goals.
 Set aside some time each day to work on your drawings, even if it’s just for 15 minutes.
-The more you practice drawing, the better you’ll become at capturing what you see on paper.
+The more you practice drawing, the better you’ll capture what you see on paper.

 To set up a daily drawing practice schedule, there are a few key things to consider.
 First, make sure to set aside a consistent time each day for drawing, as this will help you develop a habit and stay committed to your practice.
 Second, choose a location in which you can be comfortable and free from distractions – this could be a dedicated art space or simply a quiet corner in your home.
 Third, set specific goals for each drawing session, such as practicing a particular technique or exploring a new subject matter.
 Remember to start small and build up to longer drawing sessions over time.
 Finally, seek out resources and support to keep your practice fresh and engaging, such as using online drawing tutorials or a local drawing group.
 By following these steps, you can establish a daily drawing practice that will help you improve your skills and nurture your creativity.